mlab817/faqs/src/national-rice-program/what-is-the-current-status-of-the-philippine-rice-industry.md

 ---
  title: What is the current status of the Philippine Rice Industry?

-tags: ["current","status","philippine","rice","industry"]

  ---

-### National Rice Program
+## National Rice Program

-## What is the current status of the Philippine Rice Industry?
+# What is the current status of the Philippine Rice Industry?

  - Production in 2020